sumo300/tfdash/README.md

 PS [Main 12345 *12350]>
 ```

 You can further customize the PowerShell prompt with a shorter working path representation.
-Replace the writing of the special working directory variable (`$pwd`) with this
+Replace the writing of the working directory variable (`$pwd`) with this

 ```powershell
 function prompt {